Kenneth Fuchs: Music

 Marin Alsop selected Fuchs as one of ten composers in residence for the Cabrillo Festival of Contemporary Music in August 2007.
 Alsop conducted the world premiere of the original orchestral version of Fuchs's work United Artists, following which critic Jason Victor Serinus wrote in the American Record Guide, "the work's dramatic, resounding chords and gloriously ringing flourishes constitute a modern fanfare of sorts."

-The highly successful album Kenneth Fuchs: String Quartets 2, 3, 4 performed by the American String Quartet was released by Albany Records in 2001.
+The album Kenneth Fuchs: String Quartets 2, 3, 4 performed by the American String Quartet was released by Albany Records in 2001.
 Following the release of this disc, the American Record Guide stated quite simply, "String quartet recordings don't get much better than this."

 Fuchs received his Bachelor of Music degree (1979) in composition from the University of Miami where he graduated Omicron Delta Kappa.
 He earned a Master of Music (1983) and Doctor of Musical Arts (1988) degrees from the Juilliard School in New York City.
 His teachers included Milton Babbitt, David Diamond, Vincent Persichetti, David Del Tredici, Alfred Reed and Stanley Wolfe.
 The University of Miami Frost School of Music named him Distinguished Alumnus for the Year 2000.
 The University of Miami Band of the Hour Association inducted him into their Hall of Fame in 2008.
 Phi Mu Alpha Sinfonia, the national music fraternity, named Fuchs a Signature Sinfonian in 2009.
 The designation "recognizes alumni members who have achieved a high standard of accomplishment in their field or profession, thereby bringing honor to Phi Mu Alpha Sinfonia Fraternity."

 Fuchs has also been deeply committed to arts administration.
-He served as Head of the Department of Music at the University of Connecticut from 2005 to 2008.
-Prior to this, he served as Director of the School of Music at the University of Oklahoma from 1998 to 2005.
-Previous administrative positions include Dean of Students and Academics at the Manhattan School of Music (1990–1998), Assistant Dean of the School of Music at the North Carolina School of the Arts (1988–1989), and Assistant to the Associate Dean at the Juilliard School (1985–1988).
+He served as head of the department of music at the University of Connecticut from 2005 to 2008.
+Prior to this, he served as director of the school of music at the University of Oklahoma from 1998 to 2005.
+Previous administrative positions include dean of students and academics at the Manhattan School of Music (1990–1998), assistant dean of the school of music at the North Carolina School of the Arts (1988–1989), and assistant to the associate dean at the Juilliard School (1985–1988).
 Fuchs served as a member of the Commission on Accreditation for the National Association of Schools of Music (2003–2009), evaluating music curricula at collegiate institutions throughout the United States.
 He served as an on-site evaluator to such institutions as the Cleveland Institute of Music, Curtis Institute of Music, Peabody Institute of the Johns Hopkins University, Arizona State University, University of Nebraska-Lincoln, and the University of Washington.